Reading time 5 minutes

 There are three main reasons why people procrastinate, according to Psychology Today.

-The first reason we procrastinate is aversion.
 There’s something in the queue that we just don’t want to do.
-It doesn’t matter if it’s delaying another load of laundry, ignoring the need to make a difficult phone call, or being slow to start on tedious paperwork facing.
+It doesn’t matter if it’s delaying another load of laundry, ignoring the need to make a difficult phone call, or being slow to start on tedious paperwork.
 Aversion is the quickest route to procrastination.

-The second reason people procrastinate is they’re not passionate enough about what needs to be done.
 There’s no pull, no thrill, no compelling reason to move forward with purpose.
-In short, you don’t care enough and it may be as simple as sitting down to define what you need to do, why you need to do it and what you stand to gain and lose by finally pulling the trigger.
+In short, you don’t care enough about the activity to start and complete it.
+In this case, it may be as simple as sitting down to define what you need to do, why you need to do it and what you stand to gain and lose by finally pulling the trigger.

-Third, we’re easily distracted.
 The Digital Age has taken away our downtime and it’s becoming increasingly difficult for us to stay focused on one thing at a time.
 We spend 14 unscheduled minutes engrossed in a text exchange about whether to stay in or eat out when the same conversation could have been handled with a 30-second phone call.
-For every interruption you experience, it can take up to 15 minutes for you to regain your focus.
+FYI… for every interruption you experience, it can take up to 15 minutes for you to regain your focus.

 They say the first step to recovery is admitting you have a problem.
 Well, I don’t know who “they” is, but I do believe in facing challenges head-on.
 You have to spot procrastination just as it’s settling cozily into your day.
-When you first consider the idea of doing it later, recognize where you’re headed.
+When you first consider the idea of doing it later, recognize where you’re headed… and the stress you’re in for by trying to avoid something that’s tugging at you.

-#2 Write your tasks down.
+#2 Write things tasks down.
 Define and assign any nondescript plans that made their way into your consciousness but not onto your schedule.
 Planning is important to project management, particularly for projects you would rather not even do.
+So, write everything down that relates to the project, prioritize the list and delegate if possible.
+Another useful way to use your list is to keep your mind clear.
+Notebooks and planners are great for not only tracking your project, but also helping you to clear the thoughts and ideas that can actually crowd your mind and keep you from getting things done.
 Make lists, keep a planner, use a whiteboard – whatever you have to do to keep a running tally of what’s been done and what remains in the queue.
 You can use task management software with time tracker functionality so you keep track of what you do and how long it takes you to do it.

 #3 Unplug.
 Eliminate distractions by limiting your access to information.
 If you don’t absolutely have to check your email in the mornings, don’t.
 If headlines on your MSN homepage distract you, change your homepage.
 If you’re likely to answer a ringing phone, silence the ringtone on all calls except for any that originate from your spouse or your kids’ school.
 Take control of your environment and reduce the temptation to get distracted.